-You’ve always loved the look of a Chemex coffeemaker, but you hadn’t realized they were available in so many sizes.
+You’ve always loved the look of a Chemex coffeemaker, with its wood collar, but you hadn’t realized they were available in so many sizes.
 You’re having a hard time deciding between a 3-cup or a 6-cup model.
-Which one is the right choice?
+Which one is the ideal choice for you?

 Whether you want a 3-cup or a 6-cup Chemex depends on how much coffee you drink.
 The 3-cup version can hold approximately 1 pint or 473 milliliters while the 6-cup version brews 30 ounces or 887 milliliters of coffee.